Shopify/hydrogen/.changeset/tidy-starfishes-warn.md

 '@shopify/hydrogen': patch
 ---

-Fix error stack traces thrown from Storefront API and Customer Account API clients when promises are not awaited.
+Fix error stack traces thrown by API clients if promises are not awaited